lkesteloot/unsong/unsong.md

 “Show her in,” said Gadiriel.

-“Ah, well…” said Cruise.
+“Ah, well...” said Cruise.
 The Lady frowned.
 His attempt at a Victorian English accent didn’t sound at [i]all[/i] like her memory of Victorian English people.
 She would have to coach him later.
 Next week’s theme was the Wild West, and she hoped he could pull off a more convincing cowboy.
 “It’s a very unusual petitioner.
 Doesn’t seem to—er—have a physical form.
 It insisted on us finding a suitable, um, vessel for it.
 Very strange.”

 The Lady’s attention was piqued.
 “Bring it in, then.”